 1.06 fabricate or falsify data or results

 In particular, examinations and computer projects are individual assignments: anything which you submit for grading must be your own work.

 For the computer projects, you are encouraged to discuss the specifications and problem-solving strategies with your instructor, your Teaching Assistant, and other students from the class.
 However, once you begin implementing your solution in Python, you must work individually.
 Under no circumstances should you allow another student to view or copy your solution.
 Note that each project solution is electronically compared to all other solutions to identify similar solutions.

 Students who submit similar solutions will receive a penalty grade, such as a score of zero for that assignment or a grade of zero in the course.
-In all cases of penalty grades an Academic Dishonesty report is filed with the University.

 If you show your code to another student, you are almost guaranteed a zero because most novice programmers will not be able to think of another way to do it and end up copying your code or sharing it with someone else who copies it.

 If you use or copy code from any of the pay-to-do-my-homework websites, e.g. Chegg, in addition to receiving a zero on the project your final grade for the course will be reduced a full grade, i.e. we take your final numerical grade and subtract 1.0.